Tebbee/In-Class-Behavior-Analyzer-FrontEnd/User Manual/Faculty Site User Manual.md

 This project uses HTML, CSS, & Django.

-A few resources to get you started:
+If you wish to create your own website using HTML, CSS, & Django below are a few resources to get you started:
 - [HTML](https://html.com/)
 - [CSS](https://www.tutorialspoint.com/css/)
 - [Django](https://www.djangoproject.com/)